Skip to main content

 2. Cash Flow from Investing Activities

-Cash flow from investing activities includes cash received from the sale of securities and cash paid to buy new assets like land and equipment, among other things.
+Cash flow from investing activities includes cash received from selling securities and cash paid to buy new assets like land and equipment.

-There are additional line items in this section as well if you’re using the indirect method.
-You’ll need to subtract gains and add back losses on the sale of assets.
+If you’re using the indirect method, there are additional line items in this section as well.
+You’ll need to subtract asset sale gains and add back losses.

 3. Cash Flow from Financing Activities